microsoft/CameraTraps/megadetector.md

 *Machine learning can accelerate this process, letting biologists spend their time on the images that matter.*

 To this end, this page hosts a model we've trained - called "MegaDetector" - to detect animals, people, and vehicles in camera trap images.
-It does not identify animals, it just finds them.
+It does not identify animals to the species level, it just finds them.

-This page is about the technical elements of MegaDetector; if you are an ecologist looking to use MegaDetector, you may prefer to start at our [MegaDetector collaborations page](collaborations.md).
+This page is about the technical elements of MegaDetector; if you are an ecologist looking to use MegaDetector, you may prefer to start at our ["Getting started with MegaDetector"](collaborations.md) page.

-The current model is based on Faster-RCNN with an InceptionResNetv2 base network, and was trained with the TensorFlow Object Detection API, using several hundred thousand bounding boxes from a variety of ecosystems.

 ## Our ask to MegaDetector users